ariakit/ariakit/.changeset/2935-violet-wasps-sleep.md

 "@ariakit/test": patch
 ---

-Fixed TypeScript declaration files on CommonJS projects using `NodeNext` as the `moduleResolution`.
+Fixed TypeScript declaration files in CommonJS projects using `NodeNext` for `moduleResolution`.